Access the simulation and explore the settings. Answer the following questions.

 3. What happens when you add food as a selection factor?

 4. What is the difference between the arctic and equator environment?

 5. What is a genetic mutation?
 What are the three mutations you can add to your bunny population?

-6. Based on the four simulations you ran, describe what happened to your population and answer the experimental question "Does brown fur provide an advantage?".
+6. Based on the four simulations you ran, describe what happened to your population and answer the experimental question, consider what happens in both environments and what happens when there are no predators.
 Provide evidence from the simulation to support your conclusions.

 8. Using the simulation, determine the conditions when a long tail would be an adaptation.
 If you cannot discover this from the simulation, propose any possible situation where a long tail would provide a selective advantage for bunnies and explain WHY it would be an advantage.

 9. The process of evolution results from four known factors, for each listed, describe how those factors were observed in the simulation